psendyk/kaggle/README.md

 Kaggle competition for the Data Science/Macine Learning DeCal.
-Used a pretrained VGG-16 model to featurize images of cats and dogs, and then added fully connected layers to classify them.
-The files were run on an AWS GPU instance to speed up the process.
+Used a pretrained VGG-16 model to featurize images of cats and dogs, and then added fully connected layers to classify them. featurize.py was run on an AWS GPU instance to speed up the process.